A Local Singularity Analysis for the Ricci Flow and its Applications to Ricci Flows with Bounded Scalar Curvature: Pointwise Analysis of the Singular Sets

 From a more optimistic point of view, if Conjecture \ref{con1} holds, it is natural to ask whether we must have

 at any singular point $p \in \Sigma$.
 This would be coherent with the examples in the literature. \end{remark}

 For completeness, let us also study the convergence of an essential blow-up sequences along which the curvature blows up at a Type~II rate but which converges to a Type~I singular point $p$.
 From Definition \ref{def.singpoints}, it is clear that this convergence cannot be too fast.
-The following proposition makes this more precise, giving an explicit relation between the blow-up rate of $r^{-2}_{\Rm}(p,\cdot)$ and the convergence rate. \begin{proposition} Let $(M,g(t))$ be a complete Ricci flow on a manifold $M$ of dimension $n$, maximally defined on a finite time interval $[0,T)$ and with bounded curvature time-slices.
+The following proposition makes this more precise, giving an explicit relation between the blow-up rate of $r^{-2}_{\Rm}(p,\cdot)$ and the convergence rate. \begin{proposition} Let $(M,g(t))$ be a complete Ricci flow on $[0,T)$, $T<\infty$, satisfying \eqref{eq.curvatureblowup} and \eqref{eq.bddcurv}.
 Let $p\in\Sigma_I$, meaning in particular that there exists $m\in(0,1)$ such that $r_{\Rm}^{-2}(p,t) \leq \frac{1}{m^2 (T-t)}$ for all $t\in[0,T)$.
 Suppose further that $(p_i,t_i)$ is an essential blow-up sequence, with $p_i \rightarrow p$ in the topology of $(M,g(0))$, $t_i\nearrow T$, and such that $r_{\Rm}^{-2}$ blows up at a Type~II rate along $(p_i,t_i)$, i.e.

 Then we obtain

 where $a_1=a_1(n)$ is the constant from Corollary \ref{harnackcor}. \end{proposition}

 \begin{proof} Suppose by contradiction that